Paragard Lawsuits

 Why Are People Filing Paragard IUD Lawsuits?

 The Paragard IUD lawsuits all focus on an alleged design flaw that led to the IUD device breaking during removal and leaving part of the device lodged in the uterus.
-As a result, users claim to have endured a number of debilitating effects from the IUD, in some instances requiring surgery.
+As a result, users claim to have endured several debilitating effects from the IUD, in some instances requiring surgery.

 - Infection